 Step-by-Step Instructions

-Here’s a look at how to make this recipe.
-Scroll down to the bottom of the post for the full information.
+Here’s a look at how to make this Banana Bread Muffin recipe so you know what to expect from the process.
+Scroll down to the bottom of the post for the full information, including the amounts and timing.

-1. Mash the bananas smooth with a fork in a bowl or a pie plate.
+Step 1.
+Mash the bananas smooth with a fork in a bowl or a pie plate.

-banana bread muffins in baking pan
+baked banana bread muffins in muffin tin.

 Frequently Asked Questions